dotnet/docs/docs/core/unmanaged-api/debugging/libraryproviderindextype-enumeration.md

 ---
 # LIBRARY_PROVIDER_INDEX_TYPE enumeration

-The type of index information passed to the library provider is either the identity of the requested module or of the runtime (coreclr) module.
+The type of index information passed to the library provider is either the identity of the requested module or of the runtime (CoreCLR) module.

 ## Syntax